On this page:

-2.3 An important benefit of this programme is that, while an inspection of a sample of administrations cannot be expected to identify all instances of defalcation, it is a valid preventative control to minimise the risk of fraud.
+2.9 An important benefit of this program is that, while an inspection of a sample of administrations cannot be expected to identify all compliance issues, it is a valid preventative control to minimise the risk of fraud.

-2.4 Accordingly, AFSA Regulation and Enforcement has built into in its inspection programme tests of the systems and controls of trustees.
-The following aspects of AFSA Regulation and Enforcement's annual inspection programme should be noted:
+2.10 We have built into our inspection program tests of the systems and controls of practitioners.
+The following aspects of the inspection program should be noted:

-- the random sample can include estates where no assets were shown as realised and no funds recorded and could therefore include estates where there may have been deliberate omissions
+- The random sample can include estates where no assets were shown as realised and no funds recorded and could include estates where there may have been deliberate omissions.

-- AFSA Regulation and Enforcement may contact both creditors and debtors on a sample basis (and in some cases may contact banking institutions) to verify transactions and that claims are properly recorded and authentic
+- We may contact both creditors and debtors on a sample basis (and in some cases may contact banking institutions) to verify transactions and that claims are properly recorded and authentic.

-- practitioners will be required to reconstruct any files unable to be located and AFSA Regulation and Enforcement will treat the inability to do so within a reasonable time frame as a serious breach of duty.
+- Practitioners will be required to reconstruct any files unable to be located and we will treat the inability to do so within a reasonable time frame as a serious breach of duty.

-2.5 As an added deterrent to possible employee fraud it is the Inspector-General’s expectation that practitioners will inform their employees of these aspects of the AFSA Regulation and Enforcement programme.
+2.11 As an added deterrent to possible employee fraud it is the Inspector-General’s expectation that practitioners will inform their employees of these aspects of the inspection program.

 Arranging the inspection

-2.6 AFSA Regulation and Enforcement aims to provide practitioners with at least seven days’ notice of the date of its attendance for inspection.
+2.12 AFSA aims to provide practitioners with at least 7 days’ notice of the date of its attendance for inspection.
 A mutually convenient date and time to inspect will be coordinated with the practitioner.
-At this time the practitioner will be requested to complete and provide either a summary of their systems and controls or an update of changes since the date of last inspection.
+At this time the practitioner will be asked to complete and provide documents evidencing their systems and controls or an update of changes since the last inspection.

-2.7 As a control to minimise the incidence and risk of fraud, AFSA Regulation and Enforcement's policy regarding the timing of notice provided to trustees and debt agreement administrators is to provide details of the specific files to be inspected 24 hours before the commencement of the inspection.
-If AFSA Regulation and Enforcement identifies older files that may be archived, 48 hours’ notice will be provided to allow for file retrieval.
+2.13 As a control to minimise the risk of fraud, we will provide 24 hours’ notice of an inspection.
+If we identify older files that may be archived, 48 hours’ notice will be provided to allow for file retrieval.

-2.8 This practice is used with all practitioners including the Official Trustee.
-AFSA Regulation previously identified fraud where the provision of a longer preparation time frame adopted provided a trustee’s employee the time to remove, alter and forge records prior to the inspection.
+2.14 This practice is used with all practitioners including the Official Trustee.
+AFSA has previously identified fraud where the provision of a longer notice period provided a trustee’s employee the time to remove, alter and forge records prior to the inspection.

-2.9 AFSA is required to comply with workplace health and safety legislation in providing its employees with a healthy and safe work environment.
-With this in mind and to ensure both privacy and efficiency in undertaking inspections, practitioners are requested to provide either an office with a workstation and office chair or a workstation and office chair with access to a power point and some level of privacy.
+2.15 AFSA is required to comply with workplace health and safety legislation in providing its employees with a healthy and safe work environment.
+With this in mind and to ensure both privacy and efficiency in undertaking inspections, practitioners are requested to provide an office with a workstation and office chair or a workstation and office chair with access to a power point and some level of privacy.

-2.14 The second element of the sampling is the computerised selection of the files to inspect.
-AFSA Regulation and Enforcement's methodology is based on a number of risk attributes.
+2.18 The second element of the sampling is the targeted selection of the files to inspect.
+Our methodology is based on a number of risk attributes.
 For example, attributes in a Part X personal insolvency agreement or a Part IV bankruptcy might include: